 What We Tested and How We Tested It

-Our team uses the same core protocol for each Southerland mattress review, so scores line up across models.
-We rotate mattresses through our homes for several weeks.
-Each tester sticks with one model for at least ten consecutive nights, with extra nap and lounge sessions layered on top.
+We use the same core protocol for each Southerland mattress review so scores stay comparable.
+Each tester sleeps on one model for at least ten straight nights, with extra lounge time to stress edges and ease of movement.

 Support gets measured through a blend of subjective and objective checks.
 We use spine-alignment photos from the side, quick plumb-line checks at the shoulders and hips, and next-morning notes about lower-back tightness.
 Pressure relief comes from side-sleep sessions of at least thirty minutes without moving, while we track shoulder and hip soreness.